laur89/docker-seafile/README.md

       -p 8082:8082 \
       -v /path/on/host/to-installation-dir:/seafile \
       -e AUTOSTART=true \
+      --link memcached \
+      --link mariadb \
       layr/docker-seafile

-For unraid users, this is the command that should to be converted into a Docker template.
+For unraid users: this is the command that should to be converted into a Docker template.

 ## Updates and Maintenance